Malayalam cinema set to get its first transgender playback singer | Entertainment

 - India

-Dancing enthralled her more since her childhood, but it is singing that saw her through her battles with gender issues and identity crisis and eventually led her to fame.
+Dancing enthralled her more, but it is singing that saw her through her battles with gender issues and identity crisis and eventually led her to fame.

 This passionate classical dancer is now in the limelight as the first transgender playback singer in the Malayalam film industry.